 There are two types of service and each offender will be allocated one of the following:

 - settlement support which is up to 4 weeks and

-- intensive support which is a 3 month level of support with possible extension.
+- intensive support which is a 3 month level of support with the possibility of extension.

 Who and what services are provided